-In the Matter of Application by Gaston Solar LLC, for a) ORDER ISSUING CERTIFICATE Certificate of Public Convenience and) AND ACCEPTING REGISTRATION Necessity to Construct a 4.99-MW Solar) OF NEW RENEWABLE ENERGY Facility in Northampton County, North) FACILITY Carolina, and Registration Statement)
+In the Matter of Application of Garysburg Solar LLC for a ) ORDER ISSUING CERTIFICATE Certificate of Public Convenience and ) AND ACCEPTING REGISTRATION Necessity to Construct a 4.99-MW Solar OF NEW RENEWABLE ENERGY Facility in Northampton County, North ) FACILITY Carolina )

-BY THE COMMISSION: On October 30, 2013, Gaston Solar LLC (Applicant), filed an application with the Commission seeking a certificate of public convenience and necessity pursuant to G.S.
-62-110.1 for construction of a 4.99-MW{AC} solar photovoltaic electric generating facility to be located in Northampton County at 374 Gus Smith Road, Gaston, North Carolina.
-The Applicant plans to sell the electricity generated by this facility to Dominion North Carolina Power (DNCP).
+BY THE COMMISSION: On September 26, 2013, Garysburg Solar LLC (Applicant), filed an application seeking a certificate of public convenience and necessity pursuant to G.S.
+62-110.1(a) for construction of a 4.99-MW solar photovoltaic electric generating facility to be located at 7367 NC Highway 46, Garysburg, Northampton County, North Carolina.
+The Applicant plans to sell the electricity to Dominion North Carolina Power (DNCP).

 Contemporaneously with the application, the Applicant filed a registration statement for a new renewable energy facility.
-The registration statement included certified attestations that (1) the facility is in substantial compliance with all federal and state laws, regulations, and rules for the protection of the environment and conservation of natural resources; (2) the facility will be operated as a new renewable energy facility; (3) the Applicant will not remarket or otherwise resell any renewable energy certificates (RECs) sold to an electric power supplier to comply with G.S.
+The registration statement included certified attestations that: (1) the facility is in substantial compliance with all federal and state laws, regulations, and rules for the protection of the environment and conservation of natural resources; (2) the facility will be operated as a new renewable energy facility; (3) the Applicant will not remarket or otherwise resell any renewable energy certificates sold to an electric power supplier to comply with G.S.
 62-133.8; and (4) the Applicant will consent to the auditing of its books and records by the Public Staff insofar as those records relate to transactions with North Carolina electric power suppliers.
-The Applicant plans to participate in the PJM Generation Attribute Tracking System for the issuance of RECs.

-On November 15, 2013, the Commission issued an Order Requiring Publication of Notice, which required the Applicant to (1) publish notice of the application as required by G.S.
-62-82(a) and file an affidavit of publication with the Commission, (2) mail a copy of the application and notice, no later than the first date that such notice is published, to the electric utility to which the Applicant plans to sell and distribute the electricity, and (3) file a certificate of service of the mailing to the utility.
+On October 3, 2013, the Commission issued an Order Requiring Publication of Notice, which required the Applicant to (1) publish notice of the application as required by G.S.
+62-82(a) and file an affidavit of publication with the Commission, (2) mail a copy of the application and notice, no later than the first date that such notice is published, to the electric utility to which the Applicant plans to sell and distribute the electricity, and (3) file a certificate of service of such mailing to the utility.
 The Order also specified that if a complaint was received within 10 days after the last date of the publication of the notice, the Commission would schedule a public hearing to determine whether a certificate of public convenience and necessity should be awarded.
 The Order further specified that if the Commission received no complaints within the time specified above and if the Commission did not order a hearing upon its own initiative, it would enter an order awarding the certificate.

-December 31, 2013, the State Clearinghouse filed comments.
+On November 27, 2013, the State Clearinghouse filed comments.
 Because of the nature of the comments, the cover letter indicated that no further State Clearinghouse review action by the Commission was required for compliance with the North Carolina Environmental Policy Act.